If you want to start applying for funds and need to have basic knowledge about what to write, please look at the categories below.

 How much weight can the trishaw carry?

-Two passengers together or one alone can weigh up to about 330 lbs.; this is excluding the pilot.
+Two passengers together or one alone can weigh up to about 440 lbs.; this is excluding the pilot.
+The weight limit depends on the model, reach out to Copenhagen Cycles for more information.

 What model should we choose?